royce8636/RTUX/quickstart.md

     - `adb install /VLCRtux/VLCRtux.apk`
     - If app does not work or open due to different SDK level, please recompile the Android app after changing the compileSdk on `VLCRtux/app/build.gradle`

+### (D) App Setup
+The Quickstart uses multiqueue.txt scenario, which assumes that games **Hill Climb Racing, Clash of Clans, and Minecraft Trial** has all been installed on the device and is setup, so that once it is opened, it can be played immediately (login, initial setup and etc should all be done)

+- App versions:
+    - Hill Climb Racing: 1.65.0
+    - Clash of Clans: 17.18.13
+    - Minecraft Trial: 1.21.62.01
 ## Execution
 1. Calibrate the cameras
     - `python3 rtux_cnn/calibrator.py -o hdk.txt -c 0`